-Looking back at the times I heard that growing up, often times I wasn’t paying attention, I didn’t want to do something, I was bored, I had something else in mind.
-And the "this" that they were trying to get into my head could have been anything.
-My little league coach is trying to "get into my head" how to cover first base in baseball.
-Unfortunately, I was still angry that I’m not the starting pitcher, wondering why Frank Pasquale was picked (even though part of me knew that I couldn’t really pitch, but that’s another story) Next batter, I screw up the same way I had done before and I hear my coach somewhat exasperated screaming, when I got back to the dugout "What is it going to take to get this into your head!"
+Looking back at the times I heard that growing up, it usually was said because I wasn’t paying attention, I didn’t want to do something, I was bored, I had something else in mind.
+My little league coach was trying to "get into my head" how to cover first base in baseball.
+But I was still angry that I was not the starting pitcher, wondering why Frank Pasquale was picked (even though I had no reason to believe I could really pitch well, but that’s another story) Next batter, I mess up the same way I had done before and I hear my coach somewhat exasperated screaming, when I got back to the dugout "What is it going to take to get this into your head!"

 My teacher going over the difference between "there" and "their."
 Actually sitting with me trying to explain the difference between the two words and I’m not there myself - I’m staring at the clock waiting for lunch.
-I’m pretty sure she muttered, "What is it going to take to get this into his head" when she graded my test paper.
+I’m pretty sure she muttered, "What is it going to take to get this into his head" the next time she graded my test paper.

-But they still have their preconceived ideas, of what Christ would do for them, in mind.
+But they still have their preconceived ideas, of what the Christ would do for them, in mind.
 They’re thinking that they can’t wait to see God fulfill his promises as he restores His people Israel.
 To see their kingdom re-established... to have their place as the "Chosen People" renewed, by finally sticking it to the Romans and everyone else who’s mistreated the Jews over the many, many years they were waiting for the Christ.

 But right before this Gospel we just heard, Jesus drops this bombshell.
 He tells the apostles, that He’s going to suffer and die.
 So now maybe they’re thinking Huh?
 This same guy that healed that leper?
 This same guy that performs miracles?
 How could this be?
 It doesn’t make sense to them.
-And after Peter protested that, Jesus kind of gave him a smack down (actually he called him Satan... so that’s a pretty epic smack down) and follows up by saying- look - if you’re with me, you need to take up your cross and follow me.
+After Peter protests this Jesus kind of gave him a smack down (actually he called him Satan... so that’s a pretty epic smack down) and follows up by saying- look - if you’re with me, you need to take up your cross and follow me.

 You can almost imagine Peter trying to work up the courage as he walked up the mountain for some alone time with Jesus, trying to pull his thoughts together to say to him - "You know, I gave up a lucrative fishing business to follow you - what’s the deal here?
 Messiah’s aren’t suppose to die.
 And if that’s what’s going to happen to you - which is bizarre and bad enough - um, what’s going to happen to us???"